by James S. Gessner, M.D., President, Massachusetts Medical Society

 Two years ago, more than one dozen physician organizations, along with the American Public Health Association and the American Bar Association, issued a call to action, declaring that deaths and injuries from firearms are a major public health problem in the United States.
 Last year, the American Medical Association adopted a policy calling gun violence in the United States a “public health crisis.”

 Also last year, our medical society sponsored a public health forum on firearm violence, featuring community leaders and public health and law enforcement officials, and Attorney General Healey was kind enough to accept our invitation to be the keynote speaker for that event.

 In her remarks, she highlighted the importance of physician participation in curbing gun violence, and said it will require a “partnership” with physicians.
 Physicians agree, Ms. Healey, and I will conclude my remarks by saying “You can count on that.”

-The President’s Podium appears regularly on the MMS Blog, offering Dr. Dunlap’s commentary on a range of issues in health and medicine.
+The President’s Podium appears periodically on the MMS blog, offering Dr. Gessner’s commentary on a range of issues in health and medicine.

 Pictured: Covers of brochures for patients and physicians/health care providers provided by the Massachusetts Office of the Attorney General and the Massachusetts Medical Society and endorsed by the Massachusetts Chiefs of Police Association and the Massachusetts Major City Chiefs of Police.
 Available free via download from www.massmed.org/firearms.